 First I will start with some clarification.
 These two species are very closely related.
 In fact, to know the difference you actually have to do a dissection and look at variations in the digestive tract.
-That being said, guides generally know whether the population you’re fishing for is a Dolly or Char.
-Both species along with Lake Trout, Bull Trout and Brook Trout are members of the Char family.
-This has to do with the presence of vomerine teeth on the upper palate.
+That being said, guides generally know whether the population you’re fishing for has Dollies or Char.
+Both species, along with Lake Trout, Bull Trout and Brook Trout are members of the Char family.
+This has to do with the presence of vomerine teeth on the upper palate, something not present in the trout family.
 OK.
 Now that we’ve got the science out of the way, how can you target them?

 Certainly we can start with the Upper River Drift and Kenai River Full day trips.
 You’ll be catching them right along with those Rainbows, and the fish in the Kenai system are Dolly Varden.
 All of the caveats discussed in the rainbow trout fishing hold true for the dollies.
 The best fishing is right when the season opens June 11 for the first couple of weeks and then again in September.
 The trips are valuable and worth taking the rest of the season, but the action may not be as fast due to over supply of food in the system.
 The large Fall Dollies are a sight to behold.